AdamYaari/NLP_CNN_From_Scratch/README.md

 ## Project Discription
-The goal of my project was to re-create and improve the work mentioned above using a relatively "low level" artificial neural network language in-order to understand the essance of the model.
+The goal of my project was to re-create and improve the work mentioned above using a relatively "low level" artificial neural network package in-order to understand the essance of the model.
 Which means to succeed and perform text classification task using only character level vectors input method, rather then word vectors, which requires a significant pre-process effort (to execute Word2Vec or a similar word embedding).
 For